-Editor’s note: The SL PRS measurement period for measurement on SL-PRS for multiple UEs is FFS.
+The measurement period TSL AoA,total applies to each individual SL PRS resource measured by a UE provided the number of active SL PRS resources indicated in [component 2 of FG 41-1-1] and the maximum number of slots containing active SL PRS resources indicated in [component 3 of FG 41-1-1] are not exceeded.
+If either capability is exceeded while the UE is performing SL AoA measurements, the measurement period can be longer.
+For each SL PRS resource, the measurement period TSL AoA,total starts at the start of the slot containing the first sample of the SL PRS resource.

 The requirements in clause 12A.6 do not apply if the SL-PRS configuration given by [NR-SL-PRS-AssistanceData exceeds] exceeds any of the UE measurement capabilities given by [NR-SL-PRS-ResourcesCapability in NR-SL-AOA-ProvideCapabilities].

-When a synchronization reference source change occurs at the measuring UE or at the UE configured to transmit SL-PRS for the SL AoA measurement, while the UE is performing the SL AoA measurement, then the UE shall continue and complete the on-going SL AoA measurements while meeting the measurement period requirement in this clause[ and the accuracy requirements in clause [TBD]].
+If the synchronization reference source of the UE changes while the UE is performing the SL AoA measurement, then the UE shall continue and complete the on-going SL AoA measurements while meeting the measurement period requirement in this clause[ and the accuracy requirements in clause [TBD]].

 ----------------------START OF CHANGE----------------------------